RSE-Sheffield/nmt-keras/docs/source/introduction.rst

 In an encoder-decoder approach, an input sequence is encoded into an internal representation (roughly, features learned automatically), and then an output sequence is generated from this representation.
 Current best practices implement encoder-decoder approaches using Recurrent Neural Networks (RNNs), which handle inputs in a sequence, while taking previous computation steps into account.

-DeepQuest provides two different architectures, both based on the RNN encoder-decoder implementation:
+deepQuest provides two different architectures, both based on the RNN encoder-decoder implementation:

   **POSTECH architecture** (`Kim et al., 2017`_)